Last updated: 15 July 2020 at 11.55am

-No one will be allowed into Western Australia if they have been in Victoria in the previous 14 days, unless they meet the new exemption list or would normally reside in Western Australia.
+No one will be allowed into Western Australia if they have been in Victoria in the previous 14 days, unless they meet new exemption requirements.

-Anyone who is permitted to enter WA who has been in Victoria for the previous 14 days will be served with a notice on arrival.
-The notice will compel them to take a COVID-19 test on day 11 of their time in Western Australia or at any point when symptoms develop.
+Anyone permitted to enter WA who has been in Victoria for the previous 14 days will be required to go to a COVID Clinic for testing on day 11 of their time in Western Australia or at any point when symptoms develop.